 Across the street, head to the National Museum of Ireland – Decorative Arts & History (free admission), where you'll find a mix of furniture, jewelry, ceramics, and other works — as well as a variety of exhibits, including one on the 1916 Easter Rising.

 After exploring the city, you're bound to be hungry.
 When you hear your stomach growling, head to The Pieman Café, where you can fill up on single-serving savory pies (think: Steak & Stout, Feta & Sweet Potato, and Chicken & Mushroom) and sausage rolls (including flavors like Fennel & Chilli, Leek & Sage, and more).

 Read More: Where to Stay in Dublin

-From the campus, walk to EPIC The Irish Emigration Museum ($17).
+From the campus, walk to EPIC The Irish Emigration Museum.
 Even if you don't have Irish ancestors, you'll enjoy this interactive and fully-digital museum, which showcases the contributions of the nation's emigrants.
 Allow plenty of time to play around with the touch-screens exhibits, watch the videos, and stamp your museum "passport" at designated stations.

 Read More: What to See and Do in Ireland

-For dinner, reserve a table at Shanahan's on the Green to sample Ireland's incredible beef (which start at €49.50 — about $55 USD — for a petite filet mignon).
-The steaks are all certified Irish Angus beef and are cooked in a broiler at 1600-1800 degrees Fahrenheit, so you can rest assured that they're seared perfection.
-Eat in the main restaurant or the Oval Office Bar, which commemorates U.S. Presidents who have Irish ancestry (the bar also serves a special single-malt exclusively created for the restaurant).
+For dinner, reserve a table at Shanahan's on the Green to savor Ireland's incredible beef.
+The steaks are all certified Irish Angus beef and are cooked in a broiler and seared to perfection.
+Eat in the main restaurant or at the Oval Office Bar, which commemorates U.S. Presidents who have Irish ancestry.
+(Fun fact: The bar also serves a special single-malt exclusively created for the restaurant).